Questions & Answers:

 If you need a hot shower, you can get one at:

 Camp Olowalu (You can purchase a $10 day pass if you're not camping)

 Can we drive up Haleakala?

-Yes!
-But, if you plan to drive all of the way to the 10,000ft summit, please keep in mind that it's an arduous, 40+ mile uphill journey, so schedule most of the day for the adventure.
-Also, we ask that you please don't take multiple trips to the summit during one trip as it's exceptionally strenuous on the engine and brakes.
+Yes, but please keep in mind that it's an arduous (10,000ft in just 45 miles) uphill journey, so schedule enough time for the adventure.
+Also, we ask that you please do not take multiple trips to the summit as it's exceptionally strenuous on the engine and brakes.